 How was the The Agency participated in the Affordable Housing Agency/Group/Organization consulted Focus Group.
 Helped with the evaluation of needs and and what are the anticipated outcomes related project proposals, provided input on of the consultation or areas for improved Affordable Housing Needs, strategy goal and coordination? objectives for the Consolidated Plan.
 The agency discussed several questions and answers, for example: What strategies are working in expanding homeownerships opportunities for low to moderate income households in Orange County?
 What else can be done?
 Down payment assistance, Moderate- income assistance, Need Hispanic lenders, Information /ownership classes, SHIP funds (Sadowski Trust Fund), and Rehab Housing assistance programs.
 22 Agency/Group/Organization Orlando Neighborhood Improvement Corporation Agency/Group/Organization Type Services - Housing Service-Fair Housing What section of the Plan was addressed Housing Need Assessment by Consultation?
 Market Analysis How was the The Agency participated in the Affordable Housing Agency/Group/Organization consulted Focus Group.
 Helped with the evaluation of needs and and what are the anticipated outcomes related project proposals, provided input on of the consultation or areas for improved Affordable Housing Needs, strategy goal and coordination? objectives for the Consolidated Plan.
-23 Agency/Group/Organization Winter Park Housing Authority Agency/Group/Organization Type PHA Services - Housing NATIONAL CONTRACTOR OF THE PROPERTY OF THE PRO Service-Fair Housing What section of the Plan was addressed Housing Need Assessment by Consultation?
-Public Housing Needs Hanning the Market Analysis How was the The Agency participated in the Affordable Housing Agency/Group/Organization consulted Focus Group.
-Helped with the evaluation of needs and and what are the anticipated outcomes related project proposals, provided input on of the consultation or areas for improved coordination?
-Affordable Housing Needs, strategy goal and 24 Agency/Group/Organization objectives for the Consolidated Plan.
-24 Agency/Group/Organization Agency/Group/Organization Type Ability Housing Services - Housing Agency/Group/Organization rype Services - Housing Service-Fair Housing What section of the Plan was addressed Housing Need Assessment by Consultation? ווסעטוואַ וופבע הטפטטווובוונ How was the The Agency participated in the Affordable Housing Agency/Group/Organization consulted Focus Group.
+23 Agency/Group/Organization Winter Park Housing Authority Agency/Group/Organization Type PHA Services - Housing Service-Fair Housing What section of the Plan was addressed Housing Need Assessment by Consultation?
+Public Housing Needs Market Analysis How was the The Agency participated in the Affordable Housing Agency/Group/Organization consulted Focus Group.
 Helped with the evaluation of needs and and what are the anticipated outcomes related project proposals, provided input on of the consultation or areas for improved Affordable Housing Needs, strategy goal and coordination? objectives for the Consolidated Plan.
-COOLAMIACION: objectives for the consolidated right.
+24 Agency/Group/Organization Ability Housing Agency/Group/Organization Type Services - Housing Address and the second Service-Fair Housing What section of the Plan was addressed Housing Need Assessment by Consultation?
+How was the The Agency participated in the Affordable Housing Agency/Group/Organization consulted Focus Group.
+Helped with the evaluation of needs and and what are the anticipated outcomes related project proposals, provided input on of the consultation or areas for improved Affordable Housing Needs, strategy goal and 1 coordination? objectives for the Consolidated Plan.